 The faucet code is stamped or engraved on the backside of the faucet base.
 For future reference, write this number on the front of the instructions.
 If the faucet ever needs parts, you will need this number to ensure you are getting the correct parts, and you can’t see this number when the faucet is installed.
 Best to save yourself the time and trouble now!

-Step 3: Cut off the water supply lines to the faucet.
+Step 3: Close the valves for the water supply lines to the faucet.

-Step 4: Remove the hot and cold-water supply lines from the faucet.
+Step 4: Remove the hot water line and cold water line from the faucet.

-You will need a wrench to loosen these lines; at some point you will be able to finish this task with your hand.
+You will need a wrench to loosen these water lines; eventually, you can finish this task with your hand.
+Have a towel and pan close by to catch any water that might escape while removing the lines.

 Step 5: Remove the nuts that hold the faucet securely to the sink.

-You will probably need a pair of pliers or a wrench to get the nuts loose.
+You will probably need a pair of pliers or a wrench to get the hardware/nuts loose.

 Step 6: Remove the sprayer line from the faucet.